laravelpb/guidelines/README.md

 ## Reach On Time

 All candidates are requested to reach at the venue 10 minutes prior of scheduled start time for meetup / event.
-You may miss some important topics, also it could also distract the other members.
+You may miss some important topics, also it could distract the other members.

-Late comming requests would not be entertained.
+Late coming requests would not be entertained.

 ## Carry Your Laptop (with full charged)